 A special cabinet meeting was called Friday to discuss the situation, the Italian government said.

-Heavy rains continued to fall Thursday night in Milan and other spots across the southern European nation, according to the Servizio Meteorologico, Italy's official weather agency.
-The agency gave an alert about intense, widespread rainfall -- potentially with strong wind gusts and hail -- in the regions of Calabria and Basilicata in southern Italy, as well as the eastern part of Sicily.
+Heavy rains continued to fall Thursday night in Milan and other spots across the southern European nation, according to the Servizio Meteorologico, Italy’s official weather agency.
+The agency gave an alert about intense, widespread rainfall – potentially with strong wind gusts and hail – in the regions of Calabria and Basilicata, as well as the eastern part of Sicily.

-Meanwhile, Monterosso al Mare -- between Genoa and Pisa in the Cinque Terre region of Liguria -- has been "isolated, accessible only by sea" because of earlier rains and floods, Mayor Angelo Betta told the news agency ANSA.
+Meanwhile, Monterosso al Mare – between Genoa and Pisa on Italy’s northwest coast, in the Cinque Terre region of Liguria – has been “isolated, accessible only by sea” because of earlier rains and floods, Mayor Angelo Betta told state-run news agency ANSA.